elastic/e2e-testing/e2e/README.md

 As an example, the Metricbeat test suite will need just an Elasticsearch instance; the Fleet test suite will need an Elasticsearch instance, Kibana and Fleet Server.

+#### Configuration files
+If the profile needs certain configuration files, we recommend locating them under a `configurations` folder in the profile directory.
+As an example, see `kibana.config.yml` in the `fleet` profile.

 ### Feature files
 We will create use cases for the module in a separate `.feature` file, ideally named after the name of the feature to test (i.e. _apache.feature_), and located under the `features` directory of each test suite.
 This feature file is a Cucumber requirement, that will be parsed by the Godog test runner and matched against the Go code implementing the tests.